 We sell many types of clocks and have a large selection available for you to choose from.
 We specialize in selling both English and Scottish antique clocks.
 We continue to add select antique grandfather clocks, antique dial clocks, and Austrian Vienna Regulators to our collection.

 Click on one of the following links to check out our clock inventory:

 Yes, we have sold clocks throughout the United States, and we have shippers capable of delivering and installing clocks to most countries.

-Yes, we offer a one year limited warranty with all clock purchases, except clearance items.
+Yes, we offer a fifteen day limited warranty with all clock purchases, except clearance items.
 Please see our Terms and Conditions for more information about the warranty.

 We personally deliver and install clocks to most homes within the Southwest United States.
 If we are unable to deliver your clock, we will work with you to ensure your clock gets delivered and installed by professionals..

 Having purchased and sold antique clocks both domestically and internationally, has allowed us to foster relationships with reliable shippers who are experienced at handling antiques.
 Additionally, we will put you in contact with a local installer so that once your clock arrives someone will be there to install it for you.

 A pendulum is comparable to your heart.
 It drives the clock by allowing power to be released at a precise rate.
 The potential energy, stored in the weights, is evenly converted into kinetic energy much like the beat of your heart circulates blood throughout your body.
 Longer pendulums swing slower than shorter pendulums.

 Not all clocks require a pendulum to provide power; some clocks have a small wheel that oscillates against a spring.
 This is similar to how a watch works and is called the 'balance wheel' method.